Writing: Colin Le Sueur

 |Kite shield||+2||key, bulky, block, parry|

-Ash spear: Ash wood shaft fitted with sharpened iron head, used for thrusting or throwing
+Ash spear: Wood shaft fitted with sharp iron head, used for thrusting or throwing

 Bearded axe: Wrought iron head with hooked steel cutting edge attached to an oak haft